COVID-19 Safety Precautions And Protocols

 - All adults, staff, and children ages 4 and up are required to wear masks unless they are eating or drinking.

-- The new studio is 2,089 square feet and to ensure as much social distancing as possible, we are limiting camp enrollment to a group of 20 children, who will be together for the entire week.
+- The new studio is 2,089 square feet and to ensure as much social distancing as possible, we are limiting camp enrollment to a group of 25 children with 5 instructors, who will be together for the entire week.
 Classes will also be reduced in capacity, depending on the age group of the children.

 - During camp, Mini Monet, and Crafternoon, parents will drop their children off with and pick their children up from a counselor just outside the studio and are encouraged to stay outside.